ToshioCP/tcsv/doc.md

 You can restructure the fields by clicking `Modify Fields` menu.

 If you click the menu, "Modify Fields" dialog appears.
-It has four columns.
+It has seven columns.

+- Up: Moves the field (row) one up.
+- down: Move the field (row) one down.
-- Position: The position of the old field.
+- Old position: The position of the old field.
 This never changes even if rows are added or deleted.
 - Old Field: The names of the old fields.
 They can't be modified.
 - State: There are three states, "Changed", "Added" and "Removed".
+- New position: The position of the new fields.
+This is the same as the positions of the rows.
 - New Field: The names of the new fields.
 They can be modified.
-If the name of a new field modified to be an empty string, the field will be removed.
+If the name of a new field is an empty string, the field will be removed.

+There are three buttons.

+- `Append new field`: This button creates a new field (row) and append it to the list.
+- `Insert new fField before` followed by a GtkEntry.
+The number can be edited.
+Its default is zero.
+This button inserts a new field (row) before the line (the entry's text is the line number).
+- `Clean`: If there is a line which has the following contents, they are removed.
+  - The old position is -1.
+  - The old field is an empty string.
+  - The new field is an empty string.

 Now, let's try to restructure fields of "example.csv".
 If your table in the main window is empty, click on the "Open" button and read "example,csv".